MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-register-device.md

 > [!NOTE]
 >
-> If you've already registered devices as Autopilot devices from another Autopilot scenario, you can skip this step and move on to [Step 5: Create a device group](hybrid-azure-ad-join-device-group.md).
-However, be aware that if you're deploying multiple different Autopilot scenarios to different devices, separate device groups will be required for each Autopilot scenario.
+> If you have already registered devices as Autopilot devices from another Autopilot scenario, you can skip this step and move on to [Step 5: Create a device group](hybrid-azure-ad-join-device-group.md).
+However, if you're deploying multiple different Autopilot scenarios to different devices, separate device groups are required for each Autopilot scenario.

 ## Register devices as Autopilot devices